Co-Founder / CMO

 Think about who they really are.

-Not just "Marketing Manager," but maybe "Sarah, the overwhelmed Marketing Manager at a startup, trying to prove ROI with zero budget."
+Not just "Marketing Manager," but maybe "Iris, the overwhelmed Marketing Manager at a startup, trying to prove ROI with zero budget."

 What specific headaches keep her up at night?
 Is it: